gonzaloronvera/web3_development_training_python/README.md

 ## Deploy to the testnet

 - Create a project at [Infura](https://blog.infura.io/).
-Then, create a project, go to settings and find your project ID from the networks endpoints.
+Then, go to settings and find your project ID from the networks endpoints.

 ```
 https://mainnet.infura.io/v3/<PROJECT ID>